 - a.
-As the Navy's shore installation and expeditionary engineers, senior CEC officers are expected to display sustained superior performance in the three CEC core competencies Facilities Management and Acquisition; Seabees, Naval Construction Force Units, or other expeditionary units; and Navy/USMC/Joint Staff.
-Integral to this performance, officers must possess exceptional people/teamwork/leadership skills to work in linear and matrix organizations with uniformed, civil service, and industry personnel at all echelons of command and levels of government. - b.
+As the Navy's shore installation and expeditionary engineers, senior CEC officers are expected to display sustained superior performance in the three CEC core competencies, including Facilities Management and Acquisition; Seabees, Naval Construction Force Units, or other expeditionary units; and, Navy/Marine Corps/Joint Staff.
+Integral to this performance, officers must possess exceptional people, teamwork, and leadership skills to work in linear and matrix organizations with uniformed, civil service, and industry personnel at all echelons of command and levels of government. - b.
 Although there is no singular career path for upward progression, all officers under consideration for promotion must exhibit continued increase in job responsibility and job diversity commensurate with their rank.
 Experiences in overseas contingency, humanitarian assistance/disaster response, and theater security cooperation program operations are valued.
-Assignments with an operational unit or as an individual augmentee should be considered equally.

-- c.
-While all CEC officers recommended for promotion must be the best qualified within their respective promotion categories, the Navy requires Civil Engineer Corps leaders with exceptionally high professional engineer and business competence. - d.
-Officers in the CEC Community are eligible for, and generally granted, a scientific waiver for the Joint Qualified Officer designation requirement for flag officer promotion.
-However, JPME and experience are valued. - e.
-A limited number of CEC billets support Naval Special Warfare, Ocean Facilities Program, Combatant Command Staffs, Instructor Duty, and other unique requirements.
+Assignments with an operational unit or as an individual augmentee should be considered equally. - c.
+While all CEC officers recommended for promotion must be the best qualified within their respective promotion categories, the Navy requires CEC Community leaders with exceptionally high professional engineer and business competence. - d.
+Officers in the CEC Community are eligible for, and generally granted, a scientific waiver for the JQO designation requirement for flag officer promotion.
+However, JPME and joint experience are valued. - e.
+A limited number of CEC billets support NAVSPECWAR, Ocean Facilities Program, COCOM staffs, instructor duty, and other unique requirements.
 Officers selected to perform these sensitive duties are extensively screened and complete demanding proficiency training and may have multiple-tour operational assignments that can preclude them from serving in traditional CEC career path billets.
-Due consideration should be given to outstanding performance by members in these assignments with the understanding that limited details of their activities may be provided in an unclassified "not observed" or "1-of-1" fitness report, given the sensitive and unique nature of their duties. - f.
+Due consideration should be given to outstanding performance by members in these assignments with the understanding that limited details of their activities may be provided in an unclassified "not observed" or "1 of 1" fitness report, given the sensitive and unique nature of their duties."

+- Subj: ORDER CONVENING THE FY-21 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - f.
 All fully qualified CEC commanders should have demonstrated superior performance in their lieutenant commander billets.
 The best qualified officers should have a track record of increased responsibility and complexity in acquisition, facilities management, and expeditionary assignments.
-Officers qualified for promotion to commander will have completed technical or financial management post-graduate education relevant to the CEC career path with associated P-code for follow-on assignment to senior officer billets. - g.
-Expected achievements include: Registered as a Professional Engineer (AQD: 951) or Registered Architect (AQD: 952), Acquisition Level II (AQD: AC2), and member of the Acquisition Professional Community (AQD: APM).
+Officers qualified for promotion to commander will have completed technical or financial management post-graduate education relevant to the CEC career path with associated P-code subspecialty for follow-on assignment to senior officer billets: - g.
+Expected achievements include: registered as a Professional Engineer (AQD: 951) or Registered Architect (AQD: 952); Acquisition Level II (AQD: AC2); and, member of the Acquisition Corps (AQD: APM).
 JPME and other technical/professional certifications are highly valued.
+Completion of the Public Works Certification Level 2 or Level 3 (AQD: 9P2, 9P3) is highly valued.

-11. Recommendation for Reorder of Active-Duty Officers of Particular Merit.
+11. Recommendation for Reorder of Active-Duty Officers of Particular Merit